Combined Cycle Gas Turbine (CCGT)

 Bethlehem, New York, USA

-A second power plant has been completed at the Bethlehem Energy Center (BEC), replacing the existing Albany Steam Station in Bethlehem, New York.
-The new plant will be a combined-cycle gas turbine (CCGT) facility, using GE Model 7 gas turbines and a steam turbine.
-It has lower emissions than its oil and natural gas-fired predecessor and will use a small amount of low sulphur distillate oil as well as the cleaner natural gas.
+A second power plant was completed at the Bethlehem Energy Center (BEC), replacing the existing Albany Steam Station in Bethlehem, New York.
+The plant is a combined-cycle gas turbine (CCGT) facility that uses GE Model 7 gas turbines and a steam turbine.
+It has lower emissions than its oil and natural gas-fired predecessor and uses a small amount of low sulphur distillate oil, as well as the cleaner natural gas.